 The inner zone contains meru, bale, and a special raised throne known as a padmasana.
-The throne sits on the back of a cosmic turtle that carries the universe on its back.
+The throne is for Acintya and sits on the back of a cosmic turtle that carries the universe on its back.
 It is usually positioned so the god’s back is facing Mount Agung.

 The Balinese recognize and worship a huge pantheon of gods, some Hindu, some traditional.
 As our guide explained, all of these gods are actually manifestations of a single, supreme, “all-in-one god”, Sang Hyang Widhi Wasa.
 Just as in the temple’s inner zone, if you notice empty chairs atop the shrines found outside houses and temples, it is reserved for him.

 The top three manifestations of Sang Hyang Widhi are:

 - Brahma – the Creator.
 Represented by the color red.

 - Wisnu (Vishnu) – the Protector.
 Represented by the black color.
 He rides a garuda, which is half man, half bird; you’ll see that a lot in Bali.

 - Siwa (Shiva) – the Destroyer.
 Responsible for death and re-birth, he has the color white.